-MeSH Headings: ‘MH’, ‘mental disorder’, ’child psychiatry’, ‘child psychology’
+Word searches restricted to title and abstracts

-Past issues of Irish peer-reviewed publications (Irish Medical Journal, Irish Journal of Psychological Medicine, Irish Journal of Medical Science) were hand-checked from January 1980 to July 2023 to identify any additional relevant studies.
+Past issues of Irish peer-reviewed publications (Irish Medical Journal, Irish Journal of Psychological Medicine, Irish Journal of Medical Science) were hand-checked from January 1980 to March 2024 and references of included studies were also checked to identify any additional relevant studies.
+A search of grey literature was conducted, focusing on studies on the wellbeing of children and adolescents in Ireland which may have included data on SH.
 The CoCoPop Framework (Condition, Context, Population) assisted in the search methodology and a PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) flow diagram documented study selection process, with inclusion and exclusion details listed.
 The Joanna Briggs Institute (JBI) criteria were independently applied to evaluate the study risk of bias.
-Two independent researchers screened titles, abstracts and full text articles with any disagreements mediated through a third team member.
-The systematic review was prospectively registered in PROSPERO (the International Prospective Register of Systematic Reviews).
-For this paper, only studies with empirical data for youth under 18, conducted in ROI, and documenting rates of SH (SH) were included.
-Duplicates were excluded using EndNote.
-Similar to the previous study (Lynch et al, 2023), reasons for exclusion were documented under the following headings: 1=Population not pertaining to ROI or unable to separate ROI data; 2=Population not aged under 18 or unable to separate; 3= population drawn from a specific vulnerable group or clinical setting and not the general population; 4= no quantitative data for ROI; 5= data not reporting on SH (Figure 1).
-Given the existence of a national register for youth presenting to hospital settings with SH, reports from this register were also scanned for relevant data.
+Using Covidence™, two independent researchers screened titles, abstracts and full text articles with any disagreements mediated through a third team member.
+The systematic review was further developed from the original review registered in PROSPERO (the International Prospective Register of Systematic Reviews).
+For this paper, only studies with empirical data for youth under 18, conducted in ROI, and documenting rates of SH were included.
+Duplicates were excluded using Covidence™.
+Similar to the previous study (Lynch et al, 2023), reasons for exclusion at full text review were documented as either no quantitative data for ROI (reason 1) or population drawn from a specific vulnerable group or clinical setting and not the general population (reason 2) (Figure 1).
+Given the existence of a National Self-Harm Registry Ireland (NSHRI) for youth presenting to hospital settings with SH, reports from this register were scanned for the most up to date data.
+Additional publications based on data from the NSHRI were therefore not included unless providing additional relevant sub-analysis.
 The following data was extracted: study author(s), publication year, study population, sample size, prevalence/incidence, study design, year of publication and of data collection, sample size and age of cohort.
 Definition of SH and prevalence rates found are reported.
-Although SIwas not used as a search term, when rates were given alongside rates of SH, these were reported.
+Although, not specifically searched, when rates of SI were given alongside rates of SH, these were also reported.
 A narrative approach was utilized to summaries the findings grouped according to main cohorts examined.

 Results

-A total of 10 studies met study inclusion from a systematic search of identified databases, with a further 3 reports from the grey literature.
-As some papers reported on the same study population, the data was therefore grouped according to the main cohorts examined (e.g. Child and Adolescent Self Harm in Europe (CASE) Study (4 papers), Saving and Empowering Young Lives in Europe (SEYLE) Study (2 papers), National Registry Ireland (1 paper and the most recent annual report), Growing up in Ireland cohort (1 report), My World Survey 2 (1 report), and 3 other regional studies.
-Table 2 details a summary of all included studies while full data extraction and quality assessment is included in the supplementary online table.
+A total of 13 studies met study inclusion from a systematic search of identified databases, 2 were identified from manual searches, with a further 3 reports from the grey literature.
+As some papers reported on the same study population, the data was therefore grouped according to the main cohorts examined (e.g. National Self-Harm Registry Ireland (1 paper and the most recent annual report), Child and Adolescent Self Harm in Europe (CASE) Study (4 papers), Saving and Empowering Young Lives in Europe (SEYLE) Study (2 papers), My World Survey 2 (1 report), Growing up in Ireland cohort (1 report), Challenging Times (2) and 6 other regional studies, including one of a 1-year follow up.
+Where there were multiple papers from the same cohort, papers were included only if they provided new material not already supplied by a previous paper.
+Table 2 details a summary of all included studies (N=18) and the quality assessment score.

 Figure 1.
 PRISMA

 Reasons for exclusion:

-1=Population not ROI or can’t separate; 2=Population not under 18 or can’t separate; 3= population is a specific vulnerable group, clinical setting not general population; 4= no quantitative data for ROI; 5= data not related to mental illness or no validated psychometric instrument used; 6=other
+1=Population not ROI or can’t separate; 2= population is a specific vulnerable group, clinical setting or not a general population

 Self-harm presentations at hospitals